-Bolton memoir discusses plot to replace Pence, 'cool' Venezuela invasion, and more
+Bolton memoir discusses possibility of replacing Pence, 'cool' Venezuela invasion, and more

 In an "emotional" moment, Bolton goes on, Kelly produced "a picture of his son, killed in Afghanistan in 2010."

-"Trump had referred to him earlier that day, saying to Kelly, 'You suffered the worst,'" Bolton continues.
+"Trump had referred to him earlier that day, saying to Kelly, 'You suffered the worst,'" the manuscript reads.
 "Since Trump was disparaging the wars in Afghanistan and Iraq at the time, he had seemingly implied that Kelly's son had died needlessly.
 'Trump doesn't care what happens to these guys,' Kelly said.
 He says it would be 'cool' to invade Venezuela.'"

 Bolton describes the conversation as Kelly "venting his frustrations," and says he largely agreed with Kelly.